NCERT Exemplar Class 9 Maths Solutions Chapter 13 Surface Areas and Volumes

 Find the amount of water displaced by a solid spherical ball of diameter 4.2 cm, when it is completely immersed in water.

-The amount of water displaced is the same as the volume of the spherical ball.
+The amount of water displaced is equal to the volume of the ball, so the amount of water displaced = $38.808 \mathrm{~cm}^3$.

 Question:4